carolmadethis/carolmadethis.com/source/_posts/Pizza.md

 There are tons of vegan cheese (or cheeze) to pick from, and many different recipes too.

-In this pizza I used two different cheezes.  <a href="http://followyourheart.com/products/mozzarella-shreds-27/">Follow Your Heart Shredded Mozzarella</a> and <a href="https://avocadosandales.com/2015/11/03/aquafaba-cheddar/">Avocados and Ale Cheddar Cheese</a> that I made.
+In this pizza I used two different cheezes.
+[Follow Your Heart Shredded Mozzarella] and [Avocados and Ale Cheddar Cheese] that I made.
 Mine turned out a little less firm that it should have been, but still tasty.

 <img class="alignnone size-full wp-image-168" src="https://carolscreation.files.wordpress.com/2017/11/img_2413.jpg" alt="IMG_2413.jpg" width="3024" height="4032" />